With 37.75 million Filipinos currently using e-commerce platforms, there is no better time than now to start an online business in the Philippines.

 Create a business plan

-What’s a business venture without a plan?
+Fail to plan, and you plan to fail.
 Now that you have a good business idea, what you need is a good sit-down to set up concrete plans on how to get it started.

 As opposed to a physical store, you don’t need a lot of capital to start an online business.
 Starting out online will all depend on your creativity and commitment to the business.